Anker Soundcore P41i

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on Anker Soundcore P41i and IP54 on Huawei FreeBuds 7i.
+• The Ingress Protection rating is IPX5 on the Anker Soundcore P41i and IP54 on the Huawei FreeBuds 7i.

-• Anker Soundcore P41i has a display, while Huawei FreeBuds 7i does not.
+• The Anker Soundcore P41i is water resistant, while the Huawei FreeBuds 7i is sweat resistant.

-• Battery life is 12 hours on Anker Soundcore P41i and 8 hours on Huawei FreeBuds 7i.
+• Battery life is 12 hours on the Anker Soundcore P41i and 8 hours on the Huawei FreeBuds 7i.

-• Battery life of charging case is 180 hours on Anker Soundcore P41i and 27 hours on Huawei FreeBuds 7i.
+• Battery life of the charging case is 180 hours on the Anker Soundcore P41i and 27 hours on the Huawei FreeBuds 7i.

-• Charge time is 2 hours for Anker Soundcore P41i and 1.5 hours for Huawei FreeBuds 7i.
+• Charge time is 2 hours on the Anker Soundcore P41i and 1.5 hours on the Huawei FreeBuds 7i.

-• Bluetooth version is 5.3 on Anker Soundcore P41i and 5.4 on Huawei FreeBuds 7i.
+• The Bluetooth version is 5.3 on the Anker Soundcore P41i and 5.4 on the Huawei FreeBuds 7i.

-• LDAC support is not available on Anker Soundcore P41i but is available on Huawei FreeBuds 7i.
+• LDAC support is present on the Huawei FreeBuds 7i but not available on the Anker Soundcore P41i.

-• AAC support is not available on Anker Soundcore P41i but is available on Huawei FreeBuds 7i.
+• AAC support is present on the Huawei FreeBuds 7i but not available on the Anker Soundcore P41i.

 Specs Comparison